Biohacking Basics

 I like lifestyle changes because they are cheap (or free), available to everyone, and widely accessible.
 However, when you’re low on time or don’t have the ability, choosing the right products can help.

-1. Blood Sugar Breakthrough
+1. Berberine Breakthrough

 This is the all-in-one product for those serious about optimizing metabolic health.

-Blood Sugar Breakthrough’s ingredients include:
+Formerly labeled as Blood Sugar Breakthrough, ingredients include:

 • Glucovantage® Dihydroberberine (DHB)